Master of Architecture

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 Don't meet the English language test scores?
-Complete an English for Academic Purposes (EAP) Advanced Plus Certificate at RMIT English Worldwide.
+Complete an English for Academic Purposes (EAP) Advanced Plus at RMIT University Pathways (RMIT UP).

 Credit, recognition of prior learning, professional experience and accreditation from a professional body can reduce the duration of your study by acknowledging your earlier, relevant experience.
-Find out if you might be eligible.

 Entry for this program is primarily through Commonwealth Supported Places (CSPs).